ckrk/bidding_learning/README.md

 #### Fringe Player

 The fringe player reads his bids from a csv-file.
 The name of the file is hardcoded in the reset function from BiddingMarket_energy_Environment.py.
+All csv's are stored in ./data/fringe-players.
-Currently, we provide two standard test csv:
+Currently, we provide following standard test csv:
 - test_fringe02.csv (Standard choice, 100 price steps, quantity steps 100)
 - test_fringe03.csv (100 price steps, quantity steps 1)
 - others.csv (non-trivial, Test Case by Christoph Graf, for comparision with optimization solver, 60 bids)